SysKitTeam/docs-point/docs/microsoft365-inventory/overview.md

 description: This article provides a detailed overview of the reports available for Sites, Microsoft Teams & Groups, and Users.
 ---

-# Microsoft 365 Inventory Reports
+# Microsoft 365 Inventory Overview

 In this article, you'll find a list of reports that provide an overview of your tenant inventory filtered through **Sites, Microsoft Teams & Groups, and Users**.